MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-azure-active-directory.md

 A manual step is currently required to consent to either `Device.LocalCredentials.Read` or the `Device.LocalCredentials.ReadAll` permissions.
 This limitation will be removed in future.

 When you've decided which `Device.LocalCredentials` permission to configure, manually construct a URL for your scenario.
 In the following examples, `DeviceLocalCredential.Read.All` is the permission.
-Replace the permission with `DeviceLocalCredential.Read.Basic` if required.
+Replace the permission with `DeviceLocalCredential.Read.Basic` if necessary.

 For multi-tenant apps: